Offline Orchestration

 Once the orchestration is enabled, it only takes effect in video files newly uploaded to the trigger bucket.
 Files previously stored in the trigger bucket will not be automatically processed.

-You can find the trigger bucket & output bucket configured for the orchestration in the menu Orchestration > COS Bucket \page, to conveniently carry out operations such as file upload, preview, download, etc.
+You can find the trigger bucket & output bucket configured for the orchestration in the menu Orchestration > COS Bucket page, to conveniently carry out operations such as file upload, preview, download, etc.

 Editing and Deleting an Orchestration

-Editing a VOD Orchestration
+Editing an Offline Orchestration

 Click Edit in the operation column of the target orchestration to enter the Orchestration Editing page.
 Then, you can modify the orchestration name, trigger bucket, trigger directory, output bucket, output directory, event notification, and configuration items.

-Deleting a VOD Orchestration
+Deleting an Offline Orchestration

 Click Delete in the operation column of the target orchestration to delete it.